-There are a few basic requirements for your digital workplace (next-generation intranet) and company culture you’ll need to tick off before you start any employee involvement initiative:
+There are a few basic requirements for your digital workplace and company culture that you’ll need to tick off before you start any employee involvement initiative:

-- Ensure your digital workplace is easy to use and has reliable, up-to-date content
+- Ensure your intranet is easy to use and has reliable, up-to-date content

 - Create robust privacy and security policies